dbt-labs/dbt-extractor/README.md

 Additionally, the following tools utilize the above processor:
 1. python runner for aggregating results against test data
-2. python runner for collecting failed segments from test data
-3. browser-based demo of dbt extraction as you type
+2. browser-based demo of dbt extraction as you type
-5. browser-based demo of tree-sitter ast generation as you type
+3. browser-based demo of tree-sitter ast generation as you type

 The parser is generated into C code by tree-sitter via the grammar in `tree-sitter-dbt-jinja/grammar.js`.
 The python hooks are used to traverse the concrete syntax tree that tree-sitter creates in order to create a typed ast in the type checking stage (in Python, we have chosen to represent this with a nested tuple of strings).
 The errors in the type checking stage are not raised to the user, and are instead used by developers to debug tests.
 The parser is solely responsible for turning text into recognized values, while the type checker does arity checking, and enforces argument list types (e.g. nested function calls like `ref(ref('table'))` will parse but not type check since ref only accepts string arguments).